n3wscott/sources/docs/runtime-contract.md

  - A JobSource will run to completion (or however many completions are specified in the spec) and mark itself as succeeded.
 This state is terminal and no further action will take place.
- - A JobSource *must not* be killed and restarted when the sink changes.
+ - A JobSource *will not* be killed and restarted when the sink changes after the Job has started.
-   - Because a Job is meant to be a short-lived resource, sink changes will be ignored.
+   - Because a Job is meant to be a short-lived resource, sink changes will be ignored after the Job starts.

 ### CronJobSource